-The VCO divider provides frequency division between the internal VCO or the external CLK input and the clock distribution channel dividers.
-The VCO divider can be set to divide by 1, 2, 3, 4, 5, or 6 (see Table 56, Register 0x1E0[2:0]).
+The VCO divider provides frequency division between the CLK input and the clock distribution channel dividers.
+The VCO divider can be set to divide by 1, 2, 3, 4, 5, or 6 (see Table 50, 0x1E0[2:0]).
 However, when the VCO divider is set to 1, none of the channel output dividers can be bypassed.

-The VCO divider can also be set to static, which is useful for applications where the only desired output frequency is the VCO frequency.
-Making the VCO divider static increases the wide band spurious-free dynamic range (SFDR).
-If the VCO divider is static during VCO calibration, there is no output signal.
-Therefore, it is important to calibrate the VCO with the VCO divider set to a nonstatic value during VCO calibration, and then set the VCO divider to static when VCO calibration is complete.
+The VCO divider can also be set to static, which is useful for applications where the only desired output frequency is the CLK input frequency.
+Making the VCO divider static increases the wideband spurious-free dynamic range (SFDR).
+The same improvement in SFDR performance can also be achieved by setting the VCO divider to 1.